acuarica/mavends/README.md

     ant clean

+## Fetching Nexus Index

 The first step in our workflow is to get a representative subset of artifacts to get analyzed.

-## Fetching Nexus Index
+To begin with, it is needed an index of all Maven artifacts.
+We get the maven index from a mirror and then uncompress it.
+This step requires an active Internet connection.
 To download the nexus index, run the following command:

     ant nexusindex